-To create a Custom Link, follow the steps outlined below.
+To create a Custom Link:

 - Log into EMS Web App using a user ID that belongs to a Everyday User Security Template containing the Web Administrator Role.
 For information on how to configure a user and/or Everyday User Security Template, see Configure Everyday Users and Configure Security Templates.